debinqiu/rmaf/README.md

 ```

 # Functions
 For the detailed functions contained in **rmaf** package, use `library(help = rmaf)`.
-For the details of arguments of each function, use the question mark '?' to access the help file.
+For the details of arguments of each function, use the question mark '?' to access the help file in R console.
 For example, type the following commands in R console
 > moving average filter
 ```
 ?ma.filter